 But even that is not enough.
 A customer education strategy should be tied not just to the business, but to the business’s goals.
 What is your business’s highest priority?
-Is it to increase brand recognition after you build a website on Spree, increase the number of consumers, or turn already existing consumers into loyal consumers?
+Is it to increase brand recognition, increase the number of consumers, or turn already existing consumers into loyal consumers?
 Differing business goals require differing educational approaches.

 Take the Whole Foods example listed above.
 By listing recipes or health tips, Whole Foods is attempting to persuade customers to go with their product over competing large store brands.
 That is a good strategy now, but that would not work as well 20 years ago when Whole Foods was much smaller.
 A better educational strategy then would be to emphasize the benefits of natural and organic food, educating customers about the market in general.

 If you are trying to build up brand recognition, then you will want to educate to the lowest common denominator.
 But if you already have a loyal consumer base, you should try to appeal to those consumers and thus assume that they know something about your product and industry.